turingschool-examples/frontend-mod-1-prework/section1/README.md

 1. Link to the commit you made with your complete Section 1 pre-work🌟
 2. A screenshot of your complete Turing Terminal challenges
-3. A short video of yourself reflecting on:
-  - How did the SuperLearner Article resonate with you?
-What from this list do you already do?
-Want to start doing or do more of?
-Is there anything not on this list, that you would add to it?
-  - How comfortable do you feel using the terminal (for the commands we’ve learned so far) right now?
-  - In your own words, what is JavaScript and why do we need it?
-  - What support do you need from this group?
-And/or is there anything you'd like the group to know about you, your working style, your progress, etc?

 <br>